maesenka/hibernate-spatial-demo/README.md

 most of the dataset will get serialized to Json and sent to your browser.
 This might crash your browser, if the REST service process doesn't throw an OutOfMemoryError first.

 There are ways around this depending on your use case.
-You might set an arbitrary limit of the features to send, or use the zoom-level to choose what to send to the browser.
+You might set an arbitrary limit on the number of features to send, for example.
 Another important strategy to deal with this issue is to make the REST service reactive.
 In this way the features will be streamed to the client as they become available from the database.
 How to do this with Hibenate and Spring Boot is the subject for another tutorial.